YOUR RESEARCH, YOUR ARCHIVES

 2012.3.102 Dr. Wade Huie, Jr., April 14, 1998

 2012.3.103 Ken Thomas on genealogy, 1997- How to trace your family history; Sudden interest in family history; Where to start.
 Family bible or knowledge.
 Then National Archives at East Point.
 The Georgia Archives.
 Public libraries; Put it on a chart and organize your material, computer programs; Other places: Mormon branch Library, Tucker; British Parish records, local families of DeKalb at DeKalb History Center; Local historians, cemetery records, Memorial Day visits to family cemeteries, family reunions; Stumbling blocks: evaluating the information from family stories.
 Multiple ways of spelling names and nicknames; Average time it takes – a lot in just a few hours; Classes offered, beginning, intermediate and advanced; Journals and records; What should families keep in the nature of records; videotapes are valuable in filling in reasons for history.
 Labeling photos.
-Various resources, Boy Scout merit badges pamphlet; to our children’s children, American given names, Civil War ancestors Guide, Research in Georgia, annual update of historical societies; Researching family names, Jewish names, foreign names, churches; County histories, street names; Negative aspect encountered; Adoption records
+Various resources, Boy Scout merit badges pamphlet; to our children’s children, American given names, Civil War ancestors guide, Research in Georgia, annual update of historical societies; Researching family names, Jewish names, foreign names, churches; County histories, street names; Negative aspect encountered; Adoption records

-2012.3.104 Earnest Adkins, MD, DeKalb Medical Center, February 27, 1997
+2012.3.104 Earnest Atkins, MD, DeKalb Medical Center, February 27, 1997- video is inaudible, has not been transcribed

 2012.3.106 Congressman Mackay retirement party, Decatur Federal Skyroom, March 16, 1989